acorn-io/runtime/docs/docs/50-running/02-networking.md

 If you set your cluster domain to `my-company.com`, deployed into the default `acorn` namespace, named your app `blog`, and the container name in the Acornfile was `default`, the published endpoint for your app would be: `http://blog.my-company.com`

 In addition to this method of controlling your endpoint, you can publish to an explicit external name using the `--publish` flag.
 See the [publishing ports](#publish-individual-ports) section for more details.

 ## Routers
-If you have two containers normally they would be exposed as two different HTTP services.
-The router feature allows you to expose these two containers as a single HTTP service with separate routes.
-Let's take a look at how we can achieve this below.
+If you have multiple containers normally they would be exposed as multiple different HTTP services.
+The router feature allows you to expose those containers as a single HTTP service with separate routes.
+Let's take a look at how we can achieve this with two containers below.

 Starting with a sample Acornfile that exposes two services

 ```acorn
 containers: {
         api: {